 - Daily Features: Top Headlines, Memes, Cartoons, Columnists and Short Cuts.

 If we’ve learned anything about President Donald Trump, it’s that he hates bad deals.
 He especially hates those bad deals that are costing the American taxpayer.
 Trump has repeatedly blasted how unfairly the U.S. has been treated in international trade.
 These unfair trade deals have been his primary justification for imposing tariffs.
-But Trump has also voiced criticism of America’s historical military alliances, specifically in regards to the U.S. having borne the lion’s share of defense costs.
+But Trump has also voiced criticism of America’s historical military alliances, specifically regarding the U.S. having borne the lion’s share of defense costs.
 The North Atlantic Treaty Organization (NATO) in particular has been one of Trump’s favorite targets, as he again made clear last week in Great Falls, Montana, stating at a rally, “I’m going to tell NATO, ‘You got to start paying your bills.
 The United States is not going to take care of everything.’”

 On Tuesday, Trump headed to the NATO summit where many of Europe’s leaders have been wondering just how serious he is about balancing the scales.
 If last month’s G7 summit indicated anything, it’s that Trump will not be moved simply because of historical precedent.
 For Trump, the U.S. has been getting a raw deal and he intends to rectify it.
 But it would be a mistake to see this as simply a play by Trump to get NATO allies to spend more on their military defense.
 For Trump, this ultimately is about rebalancing the U.S.‘ economic relationship with Europe.